MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-instruction-emulator.md

 This set of registers is provided using the [`WHvGetVirtualProcessorRegisters`](hypervisor-platform-funcs/WHvGetVirtualProcessorRegisters.md) and [`WHvSetVirtualProcessorRegisters`](hypervisor-platform-funcs/WHvSetVirtualProcessorRegisters.md) platform functions, keeping it in sync with the register state used by the instruction emulation.

-## Hyper-V Instruction Emulator API Reference
+## Windows Hypervisor Platform Instruction Emulator API Reference

 ### Emulator Structures
 |Structure   |Description|